dykyi-roman/book-summary/ddd-vernon.md

   save event + snapshot.
 First find object in snaphot table the  run all event FROM snapshot make time TO now
 - Data factory:
   Idea in save serialize object instead events and save in key(id) - value(bin object) data.
 The powerfull in replication and return agregate to client.

+# <a name="VO"><h1>VO</h1></a>
+VO:

+* describe simple elements of the system

+* is immutable, not change an object state

+* set attribute value only from a constructor or if you want to to use e setter - that must return a new vo object

+* without side effect

+* simple create, use, tests, support, update...

+If one of the attributes from your object will be changing during a time object life - think about change object method.
+In some case when you do not want use a STATE pattern you can take a VO + ENUM.

+Good practice has extended(return) VO from service.
+Example: CurrencyServive => return CurrencyType VO.
+Another way is create factory, static create immutable VO for standart type.